Human rights in the Philippines: Department of Labor and Employment

-The DOLE was originally named the Bureau of Labor on June 18, 1908, under the Department of Commerce and Police.
-It was renamed and founded as the Department of Labor on December 8, 1933, as mandated by Legislative Act No. 4121.
-After a complete internal restructuring in 1982, it was renamed the Department of Labor and Employment.

-It concerns itself with the protection and welfare of Filipino workers both in the country as well as abroad, and responds accordingly to socio-political and economic challenges that would affect the workers.
+The Department of Labor and Employment (DOLE) concerns itself with the protection and welfare of Filipino workers both in the country as well as abroad, and responds accordingly to socio-political and economic challenges that would affect the workers.
 DOLE is also mandated to create policies and programs as an arm of the Executive Branch in its field of concern.
 It has set up a number of offices and agencies: 16 regional offices, 83 field offices, 4 satellite offices, 28 overseas posts, 6 bureaus, 7 staff services, and 11 attached agencies.
 These subgroups are tasked to closely monitor and coordinate the implementation of policies and programs.

-Major final outputs

-There are seven major services offered by DOLE, namely:

-Job Search Assistance Services to assist jobseekers opting for wage employment.
-The service aims to provide employment guidance and counseling, job referral and facilitation, and timely and accurate jobs and skills description.

-Capacity Building Services for Livelihood and Employability of Workers in the Informal and other Specific Sectors to assist the marginalized and disadvantaged workers—informal sector workers, returning OFWs, indigent students and out-of-school youth—by providing skills and entrepreneurship training; access to livelihood opportunities and development, and employment interventions.

-Social Partnership Promotion and Dispute Resolution Services to minimize lost working days of workers in formal employment.
-These lost working days should be a result of avoidance, settlement, and disposition concerns.

-Skills Competency, Productivity Training Tech-Voc Education Services to aid the unemployed and underemployed with vocational and technical skills to adapt to the demands of a fluctuating labor market.
-They provide training and information on productivity technologies.

-Services to Saveguard Fair and Just Terms and Conditions of Employment to effectively enforce standards of labor through education, advocacy, inspection, and verification of all required documents.

-Social Protection and Welfare Services for Workers in the Informal and Other Specific Sectors to aid workers not usually covered by the protection of government laws.
-This is done through DOLE'S Social Protection Program.

-Work Accident/Illnesses Prevention, Work Compensation and Rehabilitation Services to reduce the number of accidents, injuries, and illnesses caused by labor.
-These services provide compensation and rehabilitation for occupationally disabled workers.

 DOLE, with the International Labour Organization (ILO), was a major contributor to the adoption of the Convention on Decent Work for Domestic Workers, the Maritime Labour Convention of 2006, and The Kasambahay Law (R.A.
 10461).